foundata/guidelines/python-style-guide.md

 - Develop and run project-installed tools in a virtual environment or another isolated environment.
 - Declare every direct runtime dependency in `pyproject.toml`.
-- Commit the lock file for applications and services when the selected package manager provides one.
 - Review dependency changes and run the full test suite after updating them.
 - Set lower bounds based on features actually required by the project.
 - Add an upper bound only for a known incompatibility, and document or link the reason.